MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-automation-arc-server.md

 # Automation for Azure Arc-enabled Servers Enterprise-Scale Scenario

 Azure Arc-enabled servers enable you to manage your Windows and Linux servers and virtual machines hosted outside of Azure, on your corporate network, or another cloud provider.
-This document is written to help plan for the automation of onboarding, update management, and expanding the capabilities of Azure Arc-enabled servers through VM extensions.
+This document is written to help plan for the automation of onboarding, update management, and expansion of the capabilities of Azure Arc-enabled servers through VM extensions.
 The article presents key recommendations for operations teams to onboard and automate Azure Arc-enabled servers throughout their lifecycle.

 <br>